conda/constructor/docs/source/howto.md

 computer, you can only generate Windows installers.
 This is largely because OS-native tools are needed to generate the Windows `.exe` files and macOS `.pkg` files.
 There is a key in `construct.yaml`, `installer_type`, which dictates the type of installer that gets generated.
-This is primarily only useful for macOS, where you can generate either `.pkg` or `.sh` installers.
-When not set in `construct.yaml`, this value defaults to `.sh` on Unix platforms, and `.exe` on Windows.
+This is useful for macOS, where you can generate either `.pkg` or `.sh` installers, and Windows, where you can generate either `.exe` or `.msi` installers.

+When not set in`construct.yaml`, this value defaults to `.sh` on Unix platforms, and `.exe` on Windows.
 Using this key is generally done with selectors.
 For example, to build a `.pkg` installer on MacOS, but fall back to default behavior on other
 platforms: